AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     Examples:

-    - `--clamp:min=0` : Clamp all channels to a mimimum of 0 (all negative
+    - `--clamp:min=0` : Clamp all channels to a minimum of 0 (all negative
       values are changed to 0).
     - `--clamp:min=0:max=1` : Clamp all channels to [0,1].
     - `--clamp:clampalpha=1` : Clamp the designated alpha channel to [0,1].